edias/Astronauts/ReadMe.md

 ## Running the tests

-Just go to test navigator on XCode and run SocialMediaTests.
+Just go to test navigator on XCode and run AstronautsTests.
 This target contains all unit tests including network services, ViewModels, Serializer, NetworkStatusHandler and Error handlers test classes.